CG:SKEELOGY

 ABOUT ME

-I am a Technical Director with strong interests in both the tech and artistic side of things.
-My life evolves round visual effects, photography, software engineering, tools programming and generally anything that looks and sounds cool.
+I am a Technical Director with strong interests in both tech and art.
+My life evolves round VFX, photography, software engineering, tools programming and generally anything that looks / sounds cool.

-I have done a variety of CG programming previously, including fluid simulations, muscle systems, soft/rigid bodies, raytracing etc. These theoretical and programming knowledge complement the visual works that I do as a TD in the VFX industry.
+I have done a variety of CG programming, including fluid sims, muscles, soft/rigid bodies, raytracing etc. These knowledge complement the visual works that I do as a TD in VFX.